Food and Beverage Operations

 These costs are approximate, are subject to change without notice, and do not cover transportation costs.

-TASTING: Part of the educational portion of the program is exposure to new ingredients, products, and flavor pairings.
-During required classes, students will participate in tasting activities of foods that include safe to eat raw and fresh ingredients; cooked ingredients; and fresh, uncooked, and cooked dishes.
-Students will be expected to taste all items, except those that are documented on file as food restrictions.
-The process of discerning tastes, flavors, seasonings, and “dish needs” is included as part of the grading rubric.
+TASTING: Part of the educational portion of the program is exposure to new ingredients, products and flavor pairings.
+During required classes, students will participate in tasting activities of foods that include safe-to-eat raw and fresh ingredients, cooked ingredients and fresh, uncooked and cooked dishes.
+Students are expected to taste all items except those that are documented on file as food restrictions.
+The process of discerning tastes, flavors, seasonings and “dish needs” is included as part of the grading rubric.
 Students who do not participate in tasting activities will have their grade adjusted accordingly.

 ALLERGIES: The College is committed to student safety.
-Students with allergy concerns need to provide documentation of food allergies from their doctor to be registered and on file with the Office of Student Accommodations, at which time the student will be provided an accepted accommodations form for presentation to every instructor for each related course, each semester.
-Students need to provide in written form the process for assisting them if an issue arises related to this.
-It is the student’s responsibility to assure these documents are on file with the Office of Student Accommodations and that they are shared with faculty prior to being needed.
-In the event that a student opts out of a tasting activity, the instructor will offer a relevant alternative written assignment for the student to complete as a graded alternative to the objectionable tasting activity.
+Students with allergy concerns must provide documentation of food allergies from their doctor to be registered and on file with the Office of Student Accommodations.
+Once documentation is approved, the student will be provided an official accommodations form which must be presented to every instructor for each related course each semester.
+Students must also provide written instructions outlining the process for assisting them if an issue arises.
+It is the student’s responsibility to ensure these documents are on file with the Office of Student Accommodations and shared with faculty prior to being needed.
+In the event that a student opts out of a tasting activity, the instructor will offer a relevant alternative written assignment for the student to complete as a graded substitute.

-RELIGION AND RELIGIOUS PRACTICES: Whereas Reynolds accepts students of all faiths, certain programs contain learning activities that may not align with specific religions or religious practices.
-The Culinary Arts AAS and its specializations are examples of these programs.
-Students may choose not to participate in tasting activities if a specific item conflicts with their religious beliefs; however, all efforts should be made to participate within reason.
-In the event that a student opts out of a tasting activity, the instructor will offer a relevant alternative written assignment for the student to complete as a graded alternative to the objectionable tasting activity.
+RELIGION AND RELIGIOUS PRACTICES: Reynolds accepts students of all faiths; however, certain programs contain learning activities that may not align with specific religions or religious practices.
+The Culinary Arts AAS and its specializations are examples of such programs.
+Students may choose not to participate in tasting activities if a specific item conflicts with their religious beliefs; however, all efforts should be made to participate when reasonably possible.
+In the event a student opts out of a tasting activity, the instructor will offer a relevant alternative written assignment for the student to complete as a graded alternative.
 A second option, referred to as the “Taste and Spit Method,” is also available.
-Tasting and subsequent spitting allow the student to experience the sensory attributes of the food without actually consuming the food.
-This option satisfies the intended learning benefits of tasting and would not require the completion of the alternative written assignment.
-During the first week of classes, students need to inform faculty in written form of any religious restrictions.
+Tasting and subsequently spitting allows the student to experience the sensory attributes of the food without actually consuming it.
+This option satisfies the intended learning benefits of tasting and does not require completion of the alternative written assignment.
+During the first week of classes, students must inform faculty in writing of any religious restrictions.

-RESTRICTIVE AND MEDICAL DIETS: Documented accommodations through the Office of Accommodations are intended to provide a safe environment for students.
-Only documented restrictions that provide students a reasonable ability to complete the course and program objectives may be accommodated.
-It is possible that not all requested accommodations will be granted through the Office of Student Accommodations, as those that are provided may still require students to complete tasks, recipes, and formulas that work with the product in question as part of comprehensive learning.
-As an example, a student with Celiac’s Disease who opts out of a tasting activity will be offered a relevant alternative written assignment as a graded alternative to the objectionable tasting activity.
+RESTRICTIVE AND MEDICAL DIETS: Documented accommodations through the Office of Student Accommodations are intended to provide a safe environment for students.
+Only documented restrictions that still allow a reasonable ability to complete course and program objectives may be accommodated.
+Not all requested accommodations may be granted, as students may still be required to complete tasks, recipes or formulas that include the restricted item as part of comprehensive learning.
+For example, a student with celiac disease who opts out of a tasting activity will be offered a relevant alternative written assignment as a graded substitute.

-Students with a particular concern or question should reach out directly to the program head or the Office of Student Accommodations.
+Students with specific concerns or questions should contact the Department Chair or the Office of Student Accommodations.

-TECHNICAL STANDARDS: It is understood that any student who is otherwise qualified may be able to use in order to meet program standards that are necessary for employment in the culinary industry.
-Students with an identified disability should contact the Office of Student Accommodations in order to receive available, reasonable accommodations.
-Students in the Culinary Arts program must have the ability to perform sufficiently kitchen, internship, externship, dining room, market cafe, laboratory, and classroom activities and procedures.
+TECHNICAL STANDARDS: It is understood that any student who is otherwise qualified may be able to use accommodations in order to meet program standards necessary for employment in the culinary industry.
+Students with an identified disability should contact the Office of Student Accommodations to request reasonable accommodations.
+Students enrolled in the program must have the ability to perform sufficiently in the following locations and conditions: kitchens, internships, externships, dining rooms, market cafés, laboratories and classroom environments.
+A list of essential functions, educational and industry standards and related examples is provided at https://www.reynolds.edu/standards.